galeone/galeone.github.io/_posts/2022-12-21-advent-of-code-tensorflow-day-5.md

 So, by reading the documentation we can say that's possible to define a `tf.Variable` without shape, assigning it a `tf.Tensor` with a different shape without any problem.
 In this way, we could avoid the limitation of specifying a `max_stack_size` and writing a very general solution without this hard constraint.

-So, instead of giving a complete solution I just want to leave here a potential starting point for designing the more general solution.
+So, instead of giving a complete solution I just want to leave here a potential starting point for designing a more general solution.

 ```python